 Things to watch out for

-• Check your math when adding up the various pieces of your proposal.
-(Ask Greg how forgetting this can go wrong!)
+- Check your math when adding up the various pieces of your proposal.
+(Greg had a story about how forgetting this can go wrong!)

 Recommended reading: